compgeo-mox/richards/README.md

 git clone git@github.com:compgeo-mox/richards.git --recurse-submodules
 ```
 2. Follow the installation instructions contained in the directories 'porepy' and 'pygeon', and install the two libraries
-3. Add to the Python PATH porepy, pygeon and the directory containing this project.
+3. Add to the Python PATH porepy, pygeon, and the directory containing this project.

+The installing procedure is greatly simplified if Visual Studio Code is employed.
+In fact, after having cloned the directory, Visual Studio Code will automatically detect when opening the project, the Dockerfile and ask the user to run the project inside a develop container.
+In this way, the only requirement is to clone the repository.

 ### Code Structure